 Signature: This is where you unique signature will appear once you click sign.
 This is linked to your private key / message or file you entered and will be used to verify a message or file that either you (for testing purposes), or others, create.

-Message or file: This is where you will put a message or file that has been signed with a signature.
+Message: This is where you will put a message that has been signed with a signature.